WebEngDUS/WebEngDUS/README.md

 * conference tickets

 To select a winner, we assume that everyone signed up via the meetup event page.
-We open the event page, open the developer console of the browser and use the following javascript snippets to select a winner:
+We open the event page, open the developer console of the browser and use the following javascript snippet to select a winner:

 "going" only
 ```js